Local structures on stratified spaces: Stratified spaces

 \begin{definition}[Stratified map] Let $(X\to P)$ and $(X'\to P')$ be two stratified spaces.
 A \emph{continuous stratified map} $f\colon (X\to P) \to (X'\to P')$ is a commutative diagram of topological spaces

 Note there is an obvious notion of composition, given by composing the horizontal arrows. \end{definition}

-\begin{definition}[Open embeddings of stratified spaces] We say a continuous stratified map is a \emph{(stratified) open embedding} if both horizontal maps in~(\ref{eqn.maps-of-XP}) are open embeddings of topological spaces.
-We denote by
+\begin{definition}[Open embeddings of stratified spaces] A continuous stratified map $f:X\ra Y$, as in Definition \ref{def.strat-map}, is a \emph{stratified open embedding} if: \begin{itemize} \item $f: X\ra Y$ is an open embedding of topological spaces; and \item the restriction $f_|: X_p \ra Y_{fp}$ is an open embedding of topological manifolds for every element $p\in P$ of the poset indexing the stratification of $X$. \end{itemize} The category

-the category whose objects are stratified spaces with an underlying space which is second countable and Hausdorff.
-A morphism in this category is a stratified open embedding. \end{definition}
+has objects which are stratified topological spaces whose underlying space is second countable and Hausdorff; morphisms are stratified open embeddings. \end{definition}

 \begin{example} Let $\Delta^2 \to [2] = \{0 < 1 < 2\}$ be the stratification sending the interior of a $k$-cell to the number $k$.
 Fix some continuous map $f: [2] \to [1]$.
 This defines another stratified space $(\Delta^2 \to [1])$ by post-composing with $f$.
 The induced morphism